 What do you enjoy doing when you're not tattooing?
 Hanging out with my amazing daughters & family.
 I also enjoy painting, drawing, nature walks, & exploring local taco joints.
 Let's not forget defending the earth from intergalactic beings, hell bent on destroying all that is good!

 If you could describe your style, what would it be?
 I just love art in general.
 Realism, abstract, oil painting, watercolor.
-I try to do everything I can not just one style.
+I try to do everything I can't just do one style.

 Who is the biggest influence on your style?
 All ancient art: Maya, Aztec, Egyptian, Japanese, etc. Dali, Shige, Filip Leu.